 (b) information contained in or supporting the application for the permit was false or misleading in a material respect.

-34. Manner of revocation or suspension
+34. Revoking or suspending permit, procedure for

 (1) Before revoking or suspending a permit the Trust must give the holder of the permit a written notice under this regulation.